Copperworks Leadership Team

 Jeff is a recovering attorney, having left his law firm job in New York City for the Northwest to focus on his passion for fine spirits.
 He cut his teeth in Seattle by helping to launch Letterpress Distilling.

 Always an avid beer fan, Jeff spent a month in Belgium seeking out some of the world’s best beers.
 His interest in complex flavors and craftsmanship led him to explore American whiskey.
 Countless bottles later, he realized he had fallen in love with spirits and the art of mixing drinks.

 Jeff joined Copperworks in time to help bottle the first batch of spirits and now directs sales and a huge range of other functions at Copperworks.
-He serves as Secretary/Treasurer on the American Craft Distilling Association’s Board of Directors.
+He serves as Secretary/Treasurer on the American Craft Spirits Association’s Board of Directors.